-Vision: Educated, empowered and responsible citizens engage in building a sustainable, inclusive and equitable society.
+Vision: Educated, empowered and responsible citizens engaged in building a sustainable, inclusive and equitable society.

-This vision reflects how we aim to create a society in which everyone has access to quality education in the best learning environment.
-We envision the transformation of all educational institutions to make certain that these are responsive to the labour needs of the country.
+This vision reflects how we aim to create a society in which everyone has access to quality education in the best learning the labour needs of the country.
 With the full support of parents and guidance from teachers, all learners will also be educated to be responsible citizens and empowered to contribute to economic growth.
 Our vision for the education sector will thus ensure that we develop the potential of our people for the future of our country.